mcorino/firm/USAGE.md

 extpath2 = ExtendedPath.deserialize(extpath_json)
 ```

-FIRM aliasing support is somewhat less efficient than the builtin support offered by YAML as it will add (a small
-bit of) additional persisted data for every instance of aliasable classes.
-Therefor this functionality might be best suited for persisting larger objects that are often (always) aliased.
-For
-situations with small objects which are only incidentally referenced multiple times an approach similar to the one described in
-the previous section might be best suited.
+#### Cyclic references

+FIRM automatically recognizes and handles cyclic references of aliasable objects.

+As this support is based on the FIRM aliasing support handling cyclic references is restricted to those classes
+that support aliasing.<br>
+In particular users should avoid cyclic references of the following instances:
+- Array
+- Hash
+- Set
+- OpenStruct

+In practice this should not be a real issue as having cyclic references of these kind of generic container objects
+should be considered **BAD** programming.

-### Custom construction for deserialization
+### Custom initialization for deserialization

-By default FIRM deserialization will construct class instances for deserialization by calling the default constructor
+By default FIRM deserialization will initialize class instances for deserialization by calling the `#initialize` instance
-for a class (no arguments), i.e. `instance = klass.new`.
+method of a class without arguments (default construction), i.e. `instance.__send__(:initialize)`.
 This may not always be appropriate for various reasons.
 For these cases it is possible to overload the default
-construction method for **user defined** serializable classes.
+initialization method for **user defined** serializable classes.

-In case customized construction is required overload the `#create_for_deserialize(data)` class method as shown in
+In case customized initialization is required overload the (protected) `#init_from_serialized(data)` instance method as shown in
 the following example.

 ```ruby